bobb34/QST/README.md

 <LI>Runs on your laptop, desktop, server or the cloud.

 <LI>Easily scales to thousands of simultaneous users and more.
 We will help with email support.
-<LI></LI>No need for complicated infrastructure to support it.
+<LI>No need for complicated infrastructure to support it.
-<LI></LI>All components of QST run multithreaded which greatly reduces the hardware requirements.
+<LI>All components of QST run multithreaded which greatly reduces the hardware requirements.

 <LI>Android app at sourceforge.net.